 Use the date range button in the upper right to select your new leads report period.
 You can select from built-in date ranges as well as type your own dates or select them on the calendar.
 We recommend updating your incremental bucket based on the length of the period you choose to report on.

 To compare new leads with a previous period, check the Compare to box in the date range picker.
 You can decide between a year-over-year comparison or compare to a previous period.
 The latter option will use the same length as the time frame you're reporting on.

-In the above example, you can see that the spike in new leads on the week of April 10 is an anomaly, both in comparison with the past year and the previous period.
+The dark blue bars represent the total new leads in your current period.
 The light blue bars represent the total new leads in your comparative period.
 The next steps here would be to segment by Source and see where all those leads came from - and then review your leads list to see how successful your team has been in closing those deals!